-The Goa Giri Putri Cave is one of Nusa Penida’s most underrated tourist spots but not to be missed on your Nusa Penida tour around the island.
+The Goa Giri Putri Cave is one of Nusa Penida’s most underrated tourist spots but not to be missed on your DIY tour around the island.

-Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water to the forehead.
-The entrance fee is by donation so we each paid 20,000 IDR.
+Take the winding staircase midway up the mountain and you’ll be greeted by a man that will bless you with some holy water to the forehead before heading into the cave.
+The entrance fee is by donation, so something around 20,000 IDR will be acceptable.

-Follow the pathway to the end of the Goa Giri Putri cave to a viewpoint of a small village in the lush green mountainside.
-You can exit the cave here or head back the same way you came and crawl back through the hole in the rock.
+Follow the pathway to the end of Goa Giri Putri cave to a viewpoint of a small village in the lush green mountainside.
+You can exit the cave here or head back the same way you came to the entrance.

 Goa Giri Putri Cave

-Here is an overview for Day 3 of your Nusa Penida Tour:
+Here is an overview for Day 3 of your DIY Nusa Penida Tour: